Skip to main content

 What 'bad credit' means for Nebraska business loans

-Most conventional Nebraska lenders apply the SBA Small Business Scoring Service (SBSS) alongside owner FICO.
-SBSS scores range 0–300; the SBA preferred 7(a) threshold is typically 155+.
-Owner FICO below 620 and SBSS below 140 are standard sub-prime territory.
+Most conventional Nebraska lenders still reference the SBA Small Business Scoring Service (SBSS) alongside owner FICO, though the SBA sunset its mandatory 155+ SBSS gating threshold for 7(a) Small Loans effective March 1, 2026 (SBA Procedural Notice 5000-875701) — lenders now set their own credit-scoring bar, commonly still in the 140–165 range.
+Owner FICO below 620 remains the standard sub-prime marker.
 Nebraska's economy is anchored by agricultural production — the state is consistently among the top producers of corn, soybeans, beef, and pork — alongside a major financial services presence in Omaha built around Berkshire Hathaway and its portfolio of insurance, railroad (BNSF), and retail companies.
 Omaha is also home to several large insurance carriers including Mutual of Omaha and Physicians Mutual, making insurance-adjacent professional services a significant small-business vertical.
 Credit events tied to commodity price cycles, agricultural drought cycles, or financial services industry restructurings are viewed differently by mission lenders than chronic distress.
 The SBA Office of Advocacy identifies Nebraska's rural agricultural communities as facing structurally limited conventional bank access — the population of farm-adjacent small businesses (grain elevators, ag-equipment repair, veterinary services, rural retail) often operates in communities where community banks are the primary lenders, making CDFIs a critical backup for sub-prime borrowers.

 Nebraska CDFI partners that serve sub-prime borrowers